Salvatore Cassano: Career

 Cassano served in Manhattan and Brooklyn, and was honored five times during his career for bravery.
 He received commendations for meritorious acts between 1979 and 1983 for rescuing five people from burning apartments, all in Brooklyn.

 Cassano held every rank in the department during his career (beginning as a firefighter in 1969), including promotions to Lieutenant in August 1977, Captain in April 1984, Battalion Chief in August 1987, Deputy Chief in June 1993, Deputy Assistant Chief in November 1999, and Assistant Chief in April 2001.
 He was also instrumental in rebuilding the department after 343 firefighters died as a result of the September 11 attacks, after which he was named Chief of Operations and served at this post, succeeding Daniel A. Nigro until 2006.
 He was appointed Chief of Department, the highest uniformed position in the department, succeeding Peter E. Hayden in 2006, and his appointment as Fire Commissioner was announced by New York City Mayor Michael Bloomberg on December 21, 2009.
 In 2011, in recognition of his service to the city of New York, he received the Ellis Island Medal of Honor.
 He was retained by new Mayor Bill De Blasio on what he emphasized was on an interim basis.

+Mr. Cassano serves as Senior Advisor to the law firm of Pitta & Baione LLP, who assist with 9/11 compensation fund claims.
+Mr. Cassano advises on proof of presence at Ground Zero and community outreach.